 - Number of features The total number in the project. - Selected The number of features currently selected. - Visible The number of features in the selection that have a checkmark in the Show column - CDS The number of CDS features in the current selection. - mat_peptide The coding sequence for the mature protein product following post-translational modification.
 Does not include a stop codon.
 "All (#)" means that all Features of that type are selected.
 This information is useful when making global changes by Feature type. - sig_peptide The signal peptide coding sequence.
 "All (#)" means that all Features of that type are selected.
-This information is useful when making global changes by Feature type. - When one or more enzymes are selected (e.g., in the Site Summary View view), the panel displays the name of each selected enzyme, along with a portion of sequence showing its cut sites on the top and bottom strands.
+This information is useful when making global changes by Feature type. - When one or more enzymes are individually selected, the panel displays the name of each selected enzyme, along with a portion of sequence showing its cut sites on the top and bottom strands.